 Rating: 4.7 out of 5

 The building of the museum’s collections began in 1931.
-Opening was delayed thanks to the Second World War, and was finally opened to the public in the 1950s.
+The opening was delayed thanks to the Second World War and was finally opened to the public in the 1950s.
 It mainly focuses on the early Middle Ages Rhine art.
-Architectural fragments, sculptures and a collection of original glass windows are other famous parts of the Museum’s draw.
+Architectural fragments, sculptures, and a collection of original glass windows are other famous parts of the Museum’s drawing.

 A visit goes to a good cause too, as all the proceeds from the museum tours are used in the restoration of the Cathédrale Notre Dame de Strasbourg.